Pearson BTEC Level 1/Level 2 Tech Award in Health and Social Care

-The Edexcel BTEC First Award in Health and Social Care is a Level 2 qualification designed to provide work-related qualifications and experience in a specialist area.
-The First Award takes the equivalent teaching time to one GCSE.
-Possible outcome grades are shown below with the approximate GCSE equivalent grade:
+The Pearson BTEC Tech Award in Health and Social Care is a Level 2 qualification designed for learners who wish to acquire knowledge, understanding and technical skills through vocational contexts.
+The qualification recognises the value of learning skills, knowledge and will broaden the learners’ experience and understanding.
+The Tech Award takes the equivalent teaching time to one GCSE.
+Possible outcome grades are shown below with approximate GCSE equivalent grade:

 GCSE Comparative Grade

 A Level One qualification can provide a solid foundation for progression to future study post-16.

 The principle aim of this course is to provide students with a stimulating and engaging introduction to the health and social care sector.
 This includes, health work, working with children, social work, education, mental health services, medical studies – in fact, any profession which involved working with and understanding, people.
 Students will develop knowledge, skills and understanding in a meaningful, work-related context, allowing them to understand both the theories and their application.
 Students will engage directly with practical activities, research, use of current media topics, individual tasks and project work.
 Students are encouraged to develop both individual study and team working skills and to think creatively about how they present their ideas and work.
 The course also aims to develop softer skills of empathy and tolerance which provide a foundation for working in any health and social care context.
 The course is an excellent preparation for further study at KS5.

 The qualification consists of three components that give learners the opportunity to develop broad knowledge and understanding of health and social care.

 Components 1 and 2 are assessed through internal assessment and have been designed to relate to achievement of application of the conceptual underpinning for the sector through a range of realistic tasks and activities.